-Outcome 2: English majors will be able to read (analyze, interpret, critique, evaluate) written and visual texts.
+Outcome 2: English majors will be able to analyze, interpret, and evaluate a variety of texts.

 Outcome 3: English majors will be able to conduct research effectively using a variety of research strategies and sources and documenting their sources according to standard guidelines.

-Outcome 4: English majors will be able to manage sophisticated writing and research projects, planning, documenting, completing, and assessing work on time and within the constraints of the project.
+Outcome 4: English majors will be able to plan, document, revise, complete, edit, and present a research project on time and within the constraints of the project.

 Outcome 5: English majors will be familiar with a variety of theoretical lenses, learning to recognize them at the 200-level and learning to use them by the 400-level.

-Outcome 6.
-English majors will be familiar with literatures as culturally and historically embedded practices.
-This outcome includes goals such as familiarity with major writers, genres, and periods, and technologies of writing.
+Outcome 6: English majors will be able to recognize, interpret, and differentiate literatures as culturally, historically, and materially embedded practices.
+This outcome includes goals such as recognizing literary conventions and themes (cultural); periods, major writers, and events (historical); and technologies of writing (material).

-Outcome 7: English majors will develop professionalism exhibited in such qualities as self-direction, cooperation, civility, reliability, and care in editing and presenting the final product.
+Outcome 7: English majors will develop professionalism exhibited in such qualities as self-direction, cooperation, civility, and reliability.

 Students in all English classes are encouraged to save their work electronically and in hard copy; all students in English Capstone 467 will be required to assemble a portfolio of their work in order to prepare students for future employment or graduate school.
 The portfolio also functions for the department as the primary means of assessing strengths and weaknesses in the curriculum.